 Town Meeting and Informal Meeting to Create a Lively Working Environment

 Town meetings are held with the attendance of executives including the President, administrative members and manufacturing site managers.
 They involve vigorous exchange of opinions on the direction the company should take and problems to be solved, such as how managers should train subordinates and younger employees and how the workplaces should be operated.
-We also hold informal meetings to create a lively working environment, at which the HR & Administration Department holds dialogues with younger staffs and listens to their voices directly, on personnel issues including progress in reduction of working hours at the respective workplaces, the personnel evaluation system and career building.
+We also hold informal meetings to create a lively working environment, at which the HR & Administration Department holds dialogues with younger staffs and listens to their voices directly, on personnel issues including the current situation of each workplace regarding work style reforms, the personnel evaluation system and career building.
 We use these meetings to improve personnel-related measures, deepen young employees' understanding of the personnel system, and enhance motivation.